rbouckaert/starbeast3/workshop/README.md

 30 November 2023 | Jordan Douglas

 In this tutorial, we will explore primate multilocus genomic data using a multispecies coalescent model.
 We will demonstrate how to perform this analysis using StarBeast3 and how the model can be visualised and interpreted.
-We will also compare the resulting tree with a traditional concatenated phylogeny to demonstrate the biases that can be overcome with multispecies coalescent methods.

 ## Dependencies